 Mineral sources of oxides impose their own melting patterns and when one is substituted for another to supply an oxide a different system with its own relative chemistry is entered.
 An extreme example of this would be to source Al2O3 to a glaze using calcined alumina instead of kaolin.
 Although the formula may be exactly the same, the fired result would be completely different because very little of the alumina would dissolve into the glaze melt.
 At the opposite extreme, a different frit could be used to supply a set of oxides (while maintaining the overall chemistry of the glaze) and the fired result would be much more chemically predictable.
 Why?
 Because the readily and release their oxides the the melt.

 Conceptually we consider fired glazes as being com...

-Simplistically, LOI is the amount of weight a mate...
+Simplistically, LOI is the percentage of weight a ...